Kendall Yamamoto

 Bio

-She examines how judgments of value shape collaboration—and how messaging and team practices help people work across differences to improve belonging and performance.
-Her research explores how organizations can advocate for diversity effectively across social groups, how gender influences cofounder selection among entrepreneurs, and how creative teams can work productively across status differences.
-Her methods span inductive qualitative research, lab experiments, and field experiments/interventions conducted in collaboration with organizations.
-She is the author of an award-winning dissertation, and her work has been published in the Academy of Management Journal.
-Kendall holds a Ph.D. in Management from the University of Texas at Austin and a bachelor’s in Psychology and Entrepreneurship from the University of Washington, Seattle.
+Her dissertation won the Academy of Management HR Division Best Dissertation Proposal Award, and her work has been published in the Academy of Management Journal.
+Kendall holds a Ph.D. in Management from the University of Texas at Austin and a bachelor’s degree in Psychology and Entrepreneurship from the University of Washington.
 Before graduate school, she worked in leadership development consulting.

-She welcomes collaborations with organizations seeking to understand and address their challenges.
+She welcomes collaborations with organizations seeking to better understand and address challenges related to collaboration, inclusion, and organizational effectiveness.
 Please reach out to discuss potential opportunities.